Part of the K-Music Festival 2025

 The Music

-After two years of close collaboration with the LSO, bold new works by Omri Kochavi and Sasha Scott – developed through the LSO Helen Hamlyn Panufnik Composers’ Scheme – are brought to life.
+After two years of close collaboration with the LSO, bold new works by Omri Kochavi and Sasha Scott are brought to life, having been developed through the LSO Helen Hamlyn Panufnik Composers’ Scheme which celebrates its 20th anniversary this year.
 Donghoon Shin brings his dynamic, shimmering style of composition to his debut Piano Concerto, written especially for the extraordinary Seong-Jin Cho.

 Boulez’s 1975 Rituel transforms the stage into a sonic landscape.
 Players are positioned in distinct groups to create complex textures and effects, for one of his most accessible and arresting works.